emmenru/DD2421/README.md

 **(1) When can a feature independence assumption be reasonable and when not?**

 Naive Bayes classifier is good for moderate or large datasets, for example for medical diagnoses (where symptoms are independent) and classification of text documents or spam-emails (where words are independent).
 Naive Bayes classifier works well when variables are "reasonably independent", i.e. they can be a bit correlated but should not be very correlated.
-Naive Bayes does not work well when there is no occurence between a certain class label and a feature, which leads to a likelihood equal to 0.
+Naive Bayes does not work well when there is no occurence between a certain class label and a feature, which leads to a likelihood equal to 0 (e.g. if class that comes in testing data that has not been seen in training leads to zero probab of that particular class).

 **(2) How does the decision boundary look for the Iris dataset?
 How could one improve the classification results for this scenario by changing classifier or, alternatively,